jueves, 19 de diciembre de 2019

 Centering Prayer and the Law of Three forces

 The Law of Three stipulates that nothing is brought about, changed or accomplished unless three independent forces are involved.
 In Centering Prayer the intention is to consent to God's presence and action within ourselves.
 The three forces are: i. intention (the active or initiating force); ii. thoughts (the passive or resisting force); and iii. consent (the reconciling force).
-When these three independent forces act in harmony, a "gate if consciousness" opens permitting Gods action
+When these three independent forces act in harmony, a "gate of consciousness" opens to permit Gods action

 It is essential to distinguish the two different forces which intervene in C.P : intention and consent.
 Intention comes from the Ego and Consent from the True Self *)